kerryboyko/yala-superfly/app/static/markdown/roadmap.md

 - ✅ If a comment with children is deleted, the comment is marked as deleted, but not removed in the comment hierarchy.
 - ✅ Users can now add images to their posts via URLs. (but not yet edit them.)
 - ✅ Authors can now edit post images as well as text.
+- ✅ Visitors can now see a list of most popular communities by subscribers, and posts.
+- ✅ Visitors can now see a list of most posts (by 'hotness', most recent, etc.)

 ### What's _immediately_ next;

 ### What's next?

 - 🔲 As a site owner, I would like to require email confirmation for signups before a user can post.
-- 🔲 As a visitor, I'd like to see a list of most popular communities by page loads, subscribers, posts, comments, etc.
-- 🔲 As a visitor, I'd like to see a list of most posts (by votes, by visits, by 'hotness', most recent, etc.)
 - 🔲 As a user, I would like to place "Reactions" (like Slashdot moderation) for posts and comments
 - 🔲 As a user, I would like to be able to tag posts and comments with arbitrary hashes.
 - 🔲 As a user _making a post_ (but not a comment), I would like to be able to embed youtube videos.